keshav304/Text-Analyzer/README.md

 4) Extra Spaces Remover
 5) Count characters

-More functionalities be added in future
+More functionalities will be added in future

 # Technologies used
 1) Python